LauraPuerto82/mini-ia-projects-/02.- image-classification-cnn/README.md

 - 2× MaxPooling layers
 - 1× Flatten layer
 - 2× Dense layers
-- Output layer with Softmax activation
+- Output layer with 10 neurons and Softmax activation

 ## 📌 Key Tasks
-- Data preprocessing and normalization
+- Data normalization and preprocessing
-- CNN model design using Keras & TensorFlow
+- CNN model design using TensorFlow and Keras
-- Training and evaluation with validation set
+- Model training and evaluation
-- Visualization of performance metrics and prediction examples
+- Visualization of accuracy and loss curves
+- Display of prediction results on sample images

 ## 🧠 Tools Used
 - Python, NumPy, Matplotlib